Most interesting landmarks of Hawaii

 - Wall of Tears, Maui in Puu Kukui – Maui.
 Group of some 17 very tall (up to 480 m) waterfalls in dramatic landscape, falling down in one of the wettest places on Earth.

 - Haleakalā silversword grove – Maui.
-This unusual plant grows only in alpine desert on the top of Haleakalā volcano.
-Unusual succulent plant grows up to 2 meters high if counted the tall flower stalk.
+This plant grows only in alpine desert on the top of Haleakalā volcano.
+The unusual succulent plant grows up to 2 meters tall and flowers once per 15 – 50 years.

-- Kure Atoll – Northwestern Hawaiian Islands, the northernmost coral atoll in the world.
+- Kure Atoll – Northwestern Hawaiian Islands.
+The northernmost coral atoll in the world.
+The only island – Green Island – is habitat for hundreds of thousands of birds.

 - Laysan Island – Northwestern Hawaiian Islands.
 This small, remote island has a hypersaline lake in its central part and endemic species of animals and plants including endemic duck and finch.

 - Nihoa Island – Northwestern Hawaiian Islands.
-Island (70 ha) with its own palm, several endemic bird species, flowers and giant crickets.
+70 ha large island with its own palm species, several endemic bird species, flowers and giant crickets.

 - Halona Blowhole – O’ahu.
-Powerful, visually very impressive blowhole, especially high at high tide, in windy days.
+Powerful, visually very impressive blowhole.
+It is especially high at high tide and on windy days.

-- Ka’ū Desert – Hawai’i.
-Unusual natural phenomenon – desert of dried lava devoid of any vegetation.
-Although the rainfall here exceed 1,000 mm per year, the rain is acid due to nearby volcanic vents and this eliminates any plants.
+- Ka’u Desert – Hawai’i.
+Unusual natural phenomenon: a desert of dried lava that is devoid of any vegetation.
+Although the rainfall here exceeds 1,000 mm per year, the rain is acid due to nearby volcanic vents and this eliminates any plants.
 Often the area becomes dangerous due to poisonous gas blows.

-- Mount Wai’ale’ale – Kaua’i.
-Summit of this mountain is one of the wettest places on Earth, average rainfall 10,800 mm, maximum – 17,300 in 1982.
-Swampy biotope with thicket has formed and is protected as Alaka’i Wolderness Preserve.
-Contains numerous unique species.
+- Mount Waialeale – Kaua’i.
+Summit of this mountain is one of the wettest places on Earth with an average rainfall of 9,500 mm.
+The maximum rainfall in 1982 reached 17,300 mm.
+Thanks to the weather conditions here has formed a swampy biotope which is protected now as Alaka’i Wilderness Preserve.
+The area contains numerous unique species.
 Numerous waterfalls (Wai’ale’ale Falls) are falling along the 600 m high wall of crater.
+There is a wetter place in Hawaii – Big Bog in Maui.

 Man made landmarks